-You probably expect at least a little cramping during your menstrual period.
+Have you ever wondered why you get cramps?
+Well, you probably expect at least a little cramping during your period.
 But when those painful cramps show up at other times of the month?
 It can be scary–and confusing!
-To help clear up the questions, let’s explore a few reasons you may cramp when it’s not that time of the month!
+To help clear up all your questions, let’s explore a few reasons why you get cramps when it’s not that time of the month!

 When you’re backed up, a stomach ache isn’t surprising.
 What you may not realize is that constipation can also make you cramp!
 And that cramping won’t be limited to your period: it can appear at any time of the month!
 One easy way to beat constipation?
 Drink tons of H20 (try infusing it with fresh fruit if plain old water just isn’t your thing.)
 The good news?
 Even if constipation isn’t the cause of your cramps, only good can co